Your First MailChimp Email Newsletter

 The unsubscribe function will be in every email thereafter, usually in the footer.
 But for the very first email we recommend putting it front and centre to allow the person to gracefully exit from your email list.

 Email marketing is a very cost effective online marketing channel to convert leads to customers, re-establish patronage from previous customers and get new customers through referrals.
 It’s great for bricks and mortar shops, professionals (eg. accountants, physiotherapists, hairdressers) and consultants.
-Many small business owners shy away from showing off – but if you don’t show off your products and services to your customers who will?
+Many small business owners shy away from promotion and marketing as they find it difficult to sell themselves – but if you don’t show off your products and services to your customers who will?